All Episodes

 The future president reads a book by her, a passionately ideological humanitarian interventionist, quickly hires her as his key foreign policy advisor.

-Yet the obvious ideological implications of this are left entirely unexplored.
+Yet, the obvious ideological implications of this are left entirely unexplored.

-He knows what he's doing, and he's so smart you couldn't keep up.
+He knows what he's doing, and he's so smart, you couldn't keep up.

 You don't have, none of us have the ability to understand what Obama's doing.

-You're just gonna have to accept it.
+You're just going to have to accept it.

-He sees a vision unlike any of us.
+He sees a vision unlike any of us, and he is such a pragmatist.

-So don't explore any of these ideological relationships he's got.
+So, don't explore any of these ideological relationships he's got.

 Don't explore the relationship with Reverend Wright, for example.